-The Whidbey Homeless Coalition began life in September 2013 when a broad group of concerned individuals and organizations, including government, social services, church, business and fraternal organization as well as individuals from all walks of life, came together to recognize and solve the growing problem of homelessness on Whidbey.
+The Whidbey Homeless Coalition began to form in 2014 when a group of concerned individuals and organizations, including government, social services, church, business and fraternal organization as well as individuals from all walks of life, came together to recognize and solve the growing problem of homelessness on Whidbey Island.

-After many community conversations and much work the South Whidbey Homeless Coalition received its non-profit designation as a 501c3 in July 2014.
-Its mission was to:
+After many community conversations and much work the Whidbey Homeless Coalition received its non-profit designation as a 501c3 in July 2015.
+Its mission was:

 To make homelessness a brief and rare experience

 in our Community

 The story of the Coalition has continued from there: